Summit High School (Bend, Oregon): Music

 Summit High School has had a strong music department in its brief history.
 Under the direction of award-winning band director Dan Judd, the Summit High School Wind Ensemble performed at the Oregon State Band Championships for the first time in the school's history in 2007, receiving sixth place.
 The band has continued to perform at the championships every year since 2007, taking first place in the 5A division in 2011, 2012, 2013, 2015, 2016, 2017, and 2018.
 The band has also received numerous awards at national band festivals in locations including Los Angeles, San Francisco, New York City, and Seattle, and was selected from among hundreds of applicants to perform at Carnegie Hall in New York City in 2011.
 The Summit High School Symphony Orchestra, a collaboration between the school's band and orchestra programs, competed at the State Championships in 2010 and 2018.
 In the spring of 2014 the Chorale Choir was invited to perform at the State Championships, where it received eighth place.
 The Chorale, along with the Skyliner Jazz Ensemble, won the choral division of a national heritage festival held in Anaheim, California.

 OSAA Cup

 The OSAA Cup, previously the Oregonian Cup, was sponsored by Oregon's largest newspaper, The Oregonian until 2017.
 It is a yearly award that recognizes overall school excellence in academics, activities, athletics and sportsmanship.
 It seeks to recognize the top school in each OSAA classification based on its overall performance in each of those four key areas.
-Summit won the cup in 2008–2009, 2011–2012, 2013–2014, 2014 –2015, 2015–2016, 2016–2017, 2022–2023, and 2023–2024.
+Summit won the cup in 2008–2009, 2011–2012, 2013–2014, 2014 –2015, 2015–2016, 2016–2017, 2022–2023, and 2023–2024., 2024-2025 marking the schools 10th time receiving this award.